matrix-org/matrix-appservice-irc/docs/debug_api.md

 The Debug API is a powerful HTTP API to make adjustments to the bridge at runtime, and is typically useful when administrating large bridges.
-Some functionality has moved to the [Admin Room](./admin_room.md) interface as sending commands over Matrix is preferred, however many powerful commands are exposed here.
+Some functionality has moved to the [Admin Room](admin_room) interface as sending commands over Matrix is preferred, however, many powerful commands are exposed here.

 You can enable this feature in the config file: